 Decontamination Gear and PPE: There will be two separate decontamination zones, with dedicated equipment to remain in each zone.
 One zone will be for medium to low risk gear, and one for high risk gear.
 Clean sets of personal protective equipment (PPE) will be stored in cabinets in each zone (or nearby) that include boot covers, Tyvek suits, lab coats, and decontamination chemicals (Virkon, etc).
-This PPE should be worn while decontaminating gear, and then removed before reentry into low risk areas.
-In Zone C of the garage, a "clean" cold water pressure washer with attachments for degreasing detergent will be installed for use by Center staff to decontaminate medium to low risk field equipment and gear such as eDNA boats and equipment and boats and equipment used in Wild Fish Health Survey sample collections where invasive carp populations are not established.
+This PPE should be worn while decontaminating gear, and then removed before re-entry into low risk areas.
+In Zone C of the garage, a "clean" cold water pressure washer with attachments for degreasing detergent will be installed for use by Center staff to decontaminate medium to low risk field equipment and gear such as eDNA boats and equipment and boats and equipment used in Wild Fish Health Survey or other sample collections where invasive carp populations are not established.
 A duplicate set of decontamination equipment and PPE for use with highly contaminated boats, equipment, etc will be kept near the hot Zone A. Do not use this equipment for low-contamination equipment.
 This equipment and associated PPE will stay in Zone A. Keep "clean" and "dirty" equipment separate and do not move outside of their appropriate Risk Zones.
 Boot covers and Tyvek suits will be kept at entrances and transition areas for use as needed to prevent transfer of DNA on surfaces, boots, and employees.

 Communications: Specific communications protocols for certain tasks are outlined in SOP's (below), but many communications are essential for maintaining the integrity of Risk Zones, samples, packages, and shared spaces.
 Please inform Center staff of risks they may become involved in to make sure they are aware and follow appropriate procedures to minimize risk.
-Inform Project Leaders and the eDNA and Biosecurity Team members (Jen Bailey, Jenna Merry, Ken Phillips, and Zeb Woiak) of known or unusual risks that are not covered in Procedures listed below.
+Inform Project Leaders and the eDNA and Biosecurity Team members (Jenna Merry, Jen Bailey , Zeb Woiak) of known or unusual risks that are not covered in Procedures listed below.
+Team Members will develop a plan to address the specific situation and inform staff members of steps to take.
 Inform staff members who will be working with equipment, samples, or in areas that may become affected of any procedures they may follow to reduce DNA contamination and prevent spread throughout the building.
-If this may also include a safety risk, inform Safety Officer (Nick Grueneis) as well.
+If this may also include a safety risk, inform Safety Officers as well.